LindaRZhang/seeFretboard/README.md

 Thank you for your contributions!
 We appreciate it!

 ## Creator
-This project was created by Linda Rong Zhang.
+Linda Rong Zhang created this project as part of her Senior Project at Drexel University
 - [Github](https://github.com/LindaRZhang)
 - [Email](mailto:ronglindaz@gmail.com)